snowieeeee/Lunar-Lander-with--D-DQN/README.md

 # Lunar-Lander-with-DQN
-his repository contains an implementation of the Deep Q-Network (DQN) algorithm and its variant DDQN to train agents to play the LunarLander-v2 environment in OpenAI Gym.
+This repository contains an implementation of the Deep Q-Network (DQN) algorithm and its variant DDQN to train agents to play the LunarLander-v2 environment in OpenAI Gym.